Muslim conquest of Transoxiana: Umayyad–Türgesh wars

 Much of the culture and heritage of the Sogdians was lost due to the war.
 Geographic names used by Muslims contained reminders of the Sogdians.
 The role of lingua franca that Sogdian originally played was succeeded by Persian after the arrival of Islam.

-Umayyad-Tang China wars
+Umayyad–Tang wars

-Arab sources claim Qutayba ibn Muslim briefly took Kashgar from China and withdrew after an agreement but modern historians entirely dismiss this claim.
+Beyond the Oxus River, Qutayba conquered the Bukharan territories of Numushkat and Ramithna in 707 CE (88 AH).
+But shortly after, he faced a coalition force of roughly 200,000 soldiers from Ferghana and Sogdiana, led by Kur Maghayun, who the sources identify as the Chinese emperor's nephew. a heavy battle occurred.
+Qutayba managed to defeat the coalition army in combat, driving its commander to retreat, and then led his army back to his base at Merv.